 - the applicant can be supported by suitable supervisors and adequate facilities within an appropriate research environment as set out in paragraph 2 above, including any additional support strategies, specialist equipment or assistive technology required by disabled research students.

-- Applicants who meet the University's standard entry requirements may be approved by the Faculty Programmes Committee.
-Applications from candidates with non-standard entry qualifications should be recommended for approval by the Director of the Faculty Graduate School to the Faculty Programmes Committee.
+- Applicants with non-standard entry qualifications should be recommended for approval by the Director of the Faculty Graduate School to the Faculty Programmes Committee.
 In the case of the Accredited Institution, applicants with non-standard qualifications must be approved by External Research Degrees Committee (ERDC)5.
 Student and Academic Administration can be contacted for guidance on which qualifications are currently regarded as 'standard'.
 Paragraph 6 of the Admissions Policy - Student and Academic Administration sets out some general principles for selectors.

 Formal Offer Letter